ForeytKL22/note-taker/README.md

 # Note Taker Starter Code

   ## Description
     Use this note-taker, hosted on your local server, to write and save notes to help you remember errands to run, items on your to-do list, or just something you may want to remember.
-Notes are saved to the server and persist upon refresh.
+Once you save a note, refresh the page and the note is saved to the server, and persist upon refresh and stopping/starting of the server.

   ## Table of Contents
   * [Installation](#installation)